How to Get A Personal Loan on Lower Interest Rates

 Of course, no one wants to pay any more than necessary for a personal loan.
 And there are steps you can take to minimize your costs.

-• Borrow for the shortest term in which you can afford the payments.
-Not only do you get a lower interest rate, you also pay that rate over less time.
+Borrow for the shortest term in which you can afford the payments.
+Not only do you get a lower interest rate, but you also pay that rate over less time.
 The chart below for a $5,000 loan illustrates this.

-• Consider putting up collateral.
 By turning an unsecured personal loan into a secured personal loan, you’re reducing the lender’s risk.
 And less risk means a lower rate.

-• Similarly, you may be able to get a better rate by bringing in a co-signer or co-borrower.
+You may be able to get a better rate by bringing in a co-signer or co-borrower.
 If that person has a better credit profile than you do, lenders may be willing to offer you a better interest rate.

-• Last, and perhaps most important, compare offers from several personal loan providers.
 Interest rates and fees vary widely for all credit grades, and the more offers you see, the better your chance of getting a good deal — no matter what credit grade you find yourself in.

 About Author